knowsuchagency/graphql-example/README.md

 * What happens if we type `..?no_books=True`, `..?no_books=TRUE`, or `..?no_books=t`?

-In general, how do we define and interpret the arguments passed as query params on the server side and how to we enforce that contract with our clients and give them helpful feedback when mistakes are made?
+In general, how do we define and interpret the arguments passed as query params on the server side?

+Furthermore, how to we enforce that contract with our clients and give them helpful feedback when mistakes are made?

-* What happens if we have a similar query to the one above, where we ARE interested in the book information for a given author, but only a subset of that data, such as `book.title`, but not `book.published`?
+Also, what happens if we have a similar query to the one above, where we ARE interested in the `book` field for a given author, but only a subset of that data, such as `book.title` excluding all other data in the `book` field?

 Seems hardly worth creating another filter.
 We'll probably just suck it up and retrieve all the data in the book field and ignore what isn't needed on the client side.

 ### General considerations with REST

 * How do we handle different data types and serialization between the client server for complex data types?
 * How do we ensure that our rest api documenation is up-to-date?
 How do we ensure it's documented at all?
-* How do we communicate to the client what data can be retrieved from the server a la HATEAOS?
-Again, this is something that's often not implented.
-We leave it up to backend engineers to document their API which ... yeah.
+* How do we communicate to the client what data can be retrieved from the server?
-* Under-fetching, Over-fetching, n+1

 ### Solutions have been proposed